CTxD/searchEngine/README.md

-# searchEngine
+# Minimalist Search Engine
-Made as a school project
+Made as a school project using Python.